What Futures are Possible?

 World Ethic Forum – radically shared aliveness

-I work as in-house writer with the World Ethic Forum, a Swiss regenerative think tank exploring radically shared aliveness.
-I worked with them to create shared language, clarify the methodology.
-You can read this on their blog
+I work as in-house writer with the World Ethic Forum, a Switzerland-based regenerative think tank exploring radically shared aliveness.
+I work with the co-leads to create shared language, clarify the methodology, and communicate insights to a broader public.
+Read their blog here.

 Solarpunk Futures